-28. Amenities and quarters - career firefighter stream
+28. Amenities and quarters - fire and rescue stream

 (QFRS 10.2)

 - (a) Hot water showers and a hot water supply shall be provided by the employer for the use of employees engaged in emergency response. - (b) Employees shall not be required to do domestic work in any other officer's quarters.